balamurugan-cholas/clipboard/README.md

 ## 📄 License

 NeuroDesk v1.1.2 is released under the **MIT License**.
-You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, as long as the original copyright notice and this permission notice are included.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, as long as the original copyright notice.

 ## 🙏 Acknowledgements